9404

 DigitalOcean Net Revenue Retention Rate

-DigitalOcean's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 96% in Q4.
-This means DigitalOcean's revenue would've decreased by 4% over the last 12 months if it didn't win any new customers.
+DigitalOcean's net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 97% in Q1.
+This means DigitalOcean's revenue would've decreased by 3% over the last 12 months if it didn't win any new customers.

-DigitalOcean's already weak net retention rate has been dropping the last year, signaling that some customers aren't satisfied with its products, leading to lost contracts and revenue streams.
+Despite significantly increasing since the previous quarter, DigitalOcean still has a weak net retention rate, signaling that some customers aren't satisfied with its products, leading to lost contracts and revenue streams.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-DigitalOcean's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 58.9% in Q4.
+DigitalOcean's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.7% in Q1.

 DigitalOcean Gross Margin (GAAP)